Shivam23Thaman/Utilities/README.md

   3. Cannot directly use it as preprocessor that can be fed to an automated system (Manual intervention).
   4. Time Consuming

-Solution
+Solution:
-A Proprocessor utility built on python & pandas allows us to find exclusive columns and records from two sources.
+A Proprocessor utility built on python & pandas that allows us to find exclusive columns and records from two sources.
 It stores the Extra results for later view and remove them from both python objects built on the data from CSV files.
 Note - Your original csv files both sources will remain intact.

 Benifits
 1. Quick results